dmkozh/TestAdapter_Catch2/stellar/README.md

 # Installation

-1. Download and install the pre-built `VSTestAdapterCatch2.vsix` extension from this directly or build one from the fork.
+1. Download and install the pre-built `VSTestAdapterCatch2.vsix` extension from this directory or build one from the fork.

 1. In Visual Studio Test Explorer choose `Configure run settings` from the settings menu and pick a `runsettings` file to use.
 Two examples of such